You can get help with Groups.io from the articles below. If you'd like more assistance or have questions, please check out the Group Managers Forum.

 How Can I Delete My Account?

 We're sorry to see you go, but we will be happy to delete your account.
-Simply contact email@example.com from the email address you wish to delete, and we will delete your account.
 Note that we will not be able to delete your account if you are the only owner of at least one group.
 If that's the case, you should either transfer ownership to someone else, or delete the group before requesting that your account be deleted.
+To delete your account, click here.

 What Is Counted Towards The Storage Limits For My Group?